akirak/flake-pins/README.md

 # Nix Flake Pins
-This repository tracks flake inputs so I can have a consistent revision set of nixpkgs for multiple projects to reduce storage usage.
+This repository tracks flake inputs so I can have a consistent set of input revisions among multiple projects without cyclic flake dependencies.
 ## Usage
 This repository provides a flake registry.
 You can use the following command to update the flake in the current directory from the registry: